GomezJuanEfe/About-me/README.md

 # Hey!

-I'm Juan Felipe Gomez, a front-end developer web developer who loves to create amazing things on the internet.
+I'm Juan Felipe Gomez, a front-end developer who loves to create amazing things on the internet.

 ## Technologies and Tools